Who Gets the Preference for Serving as the Administrator When There Is No Will?

 One of the many things that can make an estate with a will easier to deal with than an intestate estate is that a will would name an executor who would then be the one to handle the estate.
 In an intestate estate, there isn’t a will that names a specific person, meaning that who is named administrator must be named by the Surrogate’s Court in accordance with New York law.
 Who can serve as an administrator of an intestate estate depends on the circumstances of each case, meaning that one of the first calls you should make is to a New York estate attorney to help you determine who the best choice would be to act as administrator.

-New York law sets forth who has priority when it comes to who would serve as administrator.
+New York law in Surrogate’s Court Procedure Act § 1001 sets forth who has priority when it comes to who would serve as administrator.
 In nearly every instance, the person who would act as administrator would depend on a number of factors, such as the age of the decedent or the ability of a potential administrator to serve according to state law, such as could be the important if the potential administrator would be unable to serve because they are a felon or found incompetent by a court.
-The order of which family member who could potential serve as administrator is as follows:
+The order of preference for each family member who could serve as administrator is listed as follows:

 1. The surviving spouse